fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Remove-AzureRmDataLakeStoreItem.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmDataLakeStoreItem** cmdlet deletes a file or folder in Data Lake Store.
+The **Remove-AzureRmDataLakeStoreItem** cmdlet removes a file or folder in Data Lake Store.

 ## EXAMPLES